Australian Institute of Business

-The Australian Institute of Business (AIB) is a graduate business school based in Adelaide, South Australia.
+The Australian Institute of Business (AIB) is a private business school based in Adelaide, South Australia.
 It is registered by the Tertiary Education Quality and Standards Agency (TEQSA).
 AIB's programmes are accredited within the Australian Qualifications Framework.
-AIB is accredited to confer business degrees, offering programmes including the Master of Business Administration (MBA), Master of Management (MMgt), Doctor of Business Administration (DBA) and Doctor of Philosophy in Management (PhD).
+AIB is accredited to confer business degrees, offering programs including the Master of Business Administration (MBA), Master of Management (MMgt), Doctor of Business Administration (DBA) and Doctor of Philosophy (PhD) in Management.

 History

 AIB began as a management consulting firm before transitioning to offer higher education.
 It was formerly known as the Gibaran Action Research Management Institute and later the Gibaran Learning Group.
 In 2011, it amalgamated as the Australian Institute of Business, combining the Gibaran Graduate School of Business, the Australian Institute of Business Administration, the Tourism Institute of Australia, and the Entrepreneurship Institute Australia.

-Selva Abraham is the Founder of the Australian Institute of Business.
+Selva Abraham is the founder of the Australian Institute of Business.
 His focus has been on Work-Based Learning, which he has extended into the concept of Work-Applied Learning.
 He has published four books on the subjects of work-applied learning, management and action research.

 AIB is registered as a higher education provider by the Tertiary Education Quality and Standards Agency (TEQSA), the government body in Australia authorised to register institutions of higher education.